dgelessus/NAGUS/docs/product_id.rst

 Gehn uses core name "UruGehn" and long name "Uru - Gehn Shard", and TOC-Moul uses core name "TOC" and long name "The Open Cave".

-.. _product_uuid:
+.. index:: product UUID
+   :name: product_uuid

 Product ID (UUID/GUID)
 ----------------------

-.. index:: product UUID

 A UUID/GUID identifying the game.
 All MOUL shards that I know of use the UUID ``ea489821-6c35-4bd0-9dae-bb17c585e680``.
 This value is sent to the server during :ref:`connection setup <connect_packet>`.
 It has no other effect on the client.

-.. _build_type:
+.. index:: build type
+   :name: build_type

 Build type
 ----------

-.. index:: build type

 Indicates the stage in the release cycle for which the client was built.
 The open-sourced client code defines the following build types: